Notes

 0015

-This officer interviewed Robert Elrick an inmate at the Penobscot County Jail.
-And in that statement Pinkham writes that "Elrick stated that the night that Percy Sargent was arrested on drug charges and brought to the Penobscot County Jail, that he had overheard an inmate by the name of David Harrington, who was doing time for operating under the influence and Percy Sargent talking Sargent had stated to Harriman that he thought Michael Cochran had set him up for the drug bust and that he (Sargent) had already made the call out to have Cochran taken care of."
+Det.
+Ralph Pinkham interviewed Robert Elrick an inmate at the Penobscot County Jail.
+Pinkham's statement of what Robert Elrick told him says that "Elrick stated that the night that Percy Sargent was arrested on drug charges and brought to the Penobscot County Jail, that he had overheard an inmate by the name of David Harrington, who was doing time for operating under the influence, and Percy Sargent talking Sargent had stated to Harriman that he thought Michael Cochran had set him up for the drug bust and that he (Sargent) had already sent the call out to have Cochran taken care of."